cqfd/monastic.io/_posts/2011-04-20-some-fun-with-recursion.markdown

 We can generate the list of sublists containing x by first generating the powerset of xs, and then consing x onto all of those sublists.

-And the list of sublists not containing x is simple the powerset of xs.
+And the list of sublists not containing x is simply the powerset of xs.

 {% highlight haskell %}
 powerset :: [a] -> [[a]]